uecode/qpush-bundle/docs/aws-provider.md

 Console Command to receive messages from SQS.

 It is also possible to use [ngrok](https://ngrok.com/) to allow your development environment to be reachable by SNS.

-You would need to update your `config_dev.yml` configuration to use the `ngrok` url.
+You would need to update your `config_dev.yml` configuration to use the `ngrok` url on your subscribers.